yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 Therefore, recall advantage function's property, we can get f_w's mean is zero.
 <p align="center"> <img src="./img/inference.png" alt="MLE" width="80%" height="80%"/> </p>

-## Convergence of Policy iteration with function approximation
-In this chapter prove that As we use approximated function f, policy is convergent to specific policy.

 # Using Monte Carlo simulation for estimating gradient
 We can estimate gradient by using Monte Carlo simulation.